Calibrating trade-offs tutorial

 Beyer et al. 2019) – to inform decision making (using

-values to strike a balance between multiple criteria, you could generate
+to strike a balance between multiple criteria, you could generate a

-achieving a similar balance.
-This might be helpful when you need to
+a similar balance.
+This might be helpful when you need to generate a set

-generate a set of prioritizations that have comparable performance – in
+of prioritizations that have comparable performance – in terms of how

-terms of how well they achieve different criteria – but select different
+well they achieve different criteria – but select different planning